rnand/lambda-ml/index.md

 4. Mathematics - Its Content, Methods and Meaning by A. D. Aleksandrov, A. N. Kolmogorov, M. A. Lavrent'ev: Covers topics such as Analysis and Analytic Geometry.
 This is mainly a Mathematics focused book but gives deep understanding of some concepts that are helpful.

+5. Mathematical Methods in Quantum Mechanics With Applications to Schrodinger Operators by Gerald Teschl - Mathematical Foundations of Quantum Mechanics.
+(Available for free here:  https://www.mat.univie.ac.at/%7Egerald/ftp/book-schroe/schroe.pdf)

 <div style="background-color:#d2e1c8; padding: 8px">
 The goal is to understand, not to memorize.<br/>